Charbel-11/Python-Interpreter/README.md

 c.
 L`[:end_index]` returns the portion from the beginning of the list till end_index (exclusive)

 ### 4. Simplified Comprehension
 `[for val in list if condition]`.
 It defines a new list containing a subset of the elements in the original list satisfying the condition.
-Only lists of integers should be supported.
+Only lists of integers are supported.

 Conditions are restricted to the form: operand1 op operand2 where op is a comparison operator (==, !=, <, <=, >, >=) and each of the operands can be an integer, val or another condition.
 It also supports ‘and’, ‘or’, and ‘not’.